sbooth/JulianDayNumber/README.md

 ## Limits

-The following table summarizes the arithmetic limits for Julian day number calculations.
+The following table summarizes the arithmetic limits for Julian day number calculations on platforms where `Int` is 64 bits.

 | Calendar | Minimum JDN | Maximum JDN |
 | --- | --- | --- |